upb-lea/ElectricGrid.jl/docs/JOSS/paper.md

 The ``JEG`` toolbox provides the following key features:

-* Framework to set up an experiment with an arbitrarily detailed parameterized energy grid in a few lines of code,
+* Framework to set up an experiment with a parameterized energy grid in a few lines of code,

 * Dynamic simulation of local electricity grids on component level including single and multi-phase systems as well as AC and DC operation.

 * Calculation, evaluation and logging of every single time step covering states, action and auxiliary quantities.

-* Large variety of predefined and parameterizable controllers (droop, VSG, voltage, current) available, easy implementation of user-defined control structures possible.
+* Large variety of predefined and parameterizable controllers (droop, VSG, swing, active-reactive) are available.

 * Interesting use cases applying data-driven learning.